 Summary

 The positive impacts for New Zealand IODP membership include improved understanding of the Earth’s climate and oceans and how they will respond to rapid environmental changes in the coming decades.
-The completed legs and planned proposals on the Hikurangi margin will provide improved assessment of earthquake and tsunami hazards and establishment of a long-term borehole observatory to monitor tectonic plate behaviour off the East Coast of the North Island.
+The completed expeditions and planned proposals on the Hikurangi margin will provide improved assessment of earthquake and tsunami hazards and establishment of a long-term borehole observatory to monitor tectonic plate behaviour off the East Coast of the North Island.
 Scientific drilling has established the framework and understanding for the development of seafloor metal deposits, and the role of microbial communities in generating and biodegrading hydrocarbons and affords access to samples and analysis of geological processes in New Zealand’s marine territory that can be acquired in no other way.
 In addition, membership delivers invaluable training opportunities for the next generation of New Zealand scientists and engineers plus unrivalled opportunities for students, teachers, and the public to engage with marine science.
 Finally, IODP and ANZIC enhances New Zealand science diplomacy and leverages international connections that benefit the broader science system and New Zealand.

 Table 1: New Zealand ANZIC Participants on IODP Expeditions 2008 till 2018.
 All expeditions using JOIDES Resolution unless specified otherwise.